Anghios/robipet/README.md

 - [ ] Notifications via email or another app like ntfy.sh...
 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the PolyForm Noncommercial License 1.0.0 - see the [LICENSE](LICENSE) file for details.

+This means you can use RobiPet for any noncommercial purpose, including personal use, research, hobby projects, and use by charitable/educational organizations.
+Commercial use requires separate licensing.

 ## 💬 Support